thomas-maurice/dnsbin/README.md

 If you don't, anyone could push updates to your zone.

-# How does it work ?
+# How does it work under the hood ?
 The bind DNS server registers a "local" zone .paste that he thinks he is rightful to authoritate on.

+I don't quite think that in the current implementation fqdn chunks are supported, but let me know if you find a way to do it, I'll try to implement it sometime !

 The HTTP API uses TSIG keys to post update to the zone everytime you want to get a paste.
 The paste is encoded